Tags: Buttermilk, Cheesecake, Farmers Cheese, First Love, Graham Crackers, Skinny Cheesecake, Weight Watchers Fresh Meals

 Chicken Curry - Again, like with the chili, I felt it needed more kick, but I love really hot and spicy food, so maybe it’s just me.
 Nice flavor and the sauce was silky.

 Wild Alaskan Salmon - This was the least of my favorites.
 The salmon was bland, dry and the texture not pleasing at all, but, what do you excpect from pre-frozen packaged fish?
 That’s a tough one to pull off.
 I wanted to dredge each side in cajun seasoning and give it a quick sear, THEN, smother it with some kind of sauce, but that kind of defeats the purpose, doesn’t it?
 They need to rework this one.

 You can always add extra spice to kick up the heat, so I’m giving these 5 new Fresh Meals a 7.5 out of 10, the main caveat being the salmon.
 You won’t get 5-star caliber food here, but you will get tasty food that fills you up, without deprivation .
 My favorite diet plan out there, by far.

 But, NOO, no one was setting foot on any ride until my mission was complete.
 They were all voyeurs, rubberneckers, my plight was more exciting to them than the roller coaster with the almost 90 degree angle drop, although I’m sure they’d hit it if my mission failed, to avoid the carnage.

 Great, who was going to hold my hair back when the inevitable purge came?
-No one, they’d be whooping it up on the Centrifuge. then find me lying in a pool of love lost when they got off.
+No one, they’d be whooping it up on the Centrifuge, only to find me lying in a pool of love lost when they got off.

 I was now walking very slow, looking down at my fingernails, picking at a hangnail.
 My hands were trembling slightly, my mouth dry as cotton.
 Soon I was surrounded by my ‘troop’, words of encouragement coming at me from every angle, but the words were like shrapnel at this point..I wanted it to stop.